Configuring Backup Reports

 You can specify more than one mask in the field.
 Separate multiple masks with commas.

-- At the Schedule step of the wizard, specify a schedule according to which the report must be generated and sent to companies:
+- At the Schedule step of the wizard, specify a schedule according to which the report must be generated:

 - If you do not want to generate the report automatically, leave the No schedule option selected.

-- To generate and send the report to the Company Owner automatically, in accordance with a specific schedule, select the Periodically option and specify when and how often the report must be generated and sent.
+- To generate the report automatically, in accordance with a specific schedule, select the Daily at option and specify when and how often the report must be generated.

 - At the Summary step of the wizard, review the report configuration and click Finish.